Where Food Meets Fun Beside the Bay

 There’s tons to do at Fisherman’s Wharf, so wake up early to see the sea lions frolicking at the end of Pier 39, ride the antique carousel and visit 20,000 marine amazing animals at the Aquarium of the Bay.
 Shop at Anchorage Square and grab a bite...absolutely everywhere.

 Have a look around on wheels with a Segway for a fully guided electric tour, get a guided GPS Go Car.
-Rent a bike from Blazing Saddle, Bike and Roll or Bay City Bike to ride across the Golden Gate Bridge with a return from Sausalito on one of the world’s best ferry rides.
+Rent a bike from Blazing Saddles or Bay City Bike to ride across the Golden Gate Bridge with a return from Sausalito on one of the world’s best ferry rides.
 Go tandem, go electric, go hybrid, go off-road, go with a guide or go it alone.

 It’s great to get on the water.
-Turn a city tour into a splash with an amphibious Ride the Ducks experience, catch a leisurely Blue & Gold Bay Cruise or a high-speed adventure on the Rocket Boat.
+Catch a leisurely Blue & Gold Bay Cruise or a high-speed adventure on the Rocket Boat.
 Make a date for a Hornblower dinner cruise.
 Take a Red and White Fleet sightseeing adventure under two bridges and around Alcatraz Island, or go right onto The Rock for a look inside the prison walls with an Alcatraz Package ferry ride and cell block audio tour.

 It might be a good idea to pack some chocolate bars for all those tours.
 We just happen to know of one called Ghirardelli.